zslwyuan/PAAS_V1.0/README.md

 which has been presented in 2017 27th International Conference on Field Programmable Logic and Applications (FPL).
 **The related paper can be checked on IEEE Xplore: https://ieeexplore.ieee.org/document/8056775/.**

-If it is hard for you to make PAAS work on your system, a **virtual machine** is provided on Google Drive **[here](https://drive.google.com/file/d/1ytHKjMjpw8JMwXfhBGAAmV7TOyZaPlJr/view?usp=sharing)**, and you can run the PAAS directly in the virtual machine (password is gem5lab)(project shortcut is in the desktop)

 [For the detailed **MANUAL**, please click.](https://github.com/zslwyuan/PAAS_V1.0/blob/master/User-Manual-PAAS.pdf) If you still have some other problems, please do not hesitate to contact us: tliang@connect.ust.hk